 For a solid object the level of refinement is directly proportional to the distance.
 However, surface removal and deformation of a burning object makes it slightly more challenging to maintain a smooth transition between level swaps.
-Define the burn level of a model as the number of triangles of the model that have been consumed by fire as in (Amarasinghe and Parberry 2011b).
-We then use the following algorithm to determine whether to render triangle T: Show T if and only if the number of children of T with higher burn level than T is ≥ 2 , and SetLevel ≥ 5 .
-Figure 7 shows our burning box at different LODs.
+Define the burn level of a model as the number of triangles of the model that have been consumed by fire (after Amarasinghe and Parberry [2, 4]).
+We then use the following algorithm to determine whether to render triangle T.

+if number of children of T with higher burn level than T is ≥ 2 and SetLevel ≥ 5 then hide Telse show T

+Figure 5 illustrates our burning box model at different LODs.